Oral-Maxillofacial Surgery Residency

 While the program is affiliated with other instructions, the School of Dentistry accepts full responsibilities for the quality of education provided at the affiliated institutions:

-The Nashville Veterans Affairs Medical Center at Vanderbilt University, Nashville, Tennessee, which also sponsors its own Oral & Maxillofacial Surgery Program
+The Vanderbilt University Medical Center, Nashville, Tennessee, which also sponsors its own Oral & Maxillofacial Surgery Program

 The University of Tennessee Graduate School of Medicine at Knoxville, Tennessee, which also sponsors its own accredited Oral & Maxillofacial Surgery Program